Chiral13/plugin/README.md

 - **Simulation not starting**: Before using the package flollow steps given at ([getting started](https://docs.nav2.org/getting_started/index.html))

 ## Known Issues
-- currently the panning algorithm is to susceptible to initial pose estimate.
+- currently the panning algorithm is too sensitive to initial pose estimate.
 - aborts on longer path plans.